lightbits/lightbits.github.io/euler2/euler2.markdown

 tx -= gain*dedtx
 ty -= gain*dedty
 tz -= gain*dedtz -->

+This way we get the benefit of both: the expressivity of Euler angles around the origin, whilst keeping track of absolute orientation.

 This solves the gimbal lock issue because the Euler angles are always kept close to zero.